 - Drooling, especially if saliva is smelly or has a weird color

-- The cat seems to have a difficult time eating, takes longer to swallow, vocalizes, or simply refuses to eat
+- Your cat seems to have a difficult time eating, takes longer to swallow, vocalizes, or simply refuses to eat

 Your cat might be trying to deal with discomfort and pain in the ear canal by yawning.
-Otis externa in cats can be caused by fungi, bacteria, and parasitic infestation of mites, ticks, or fleas.
+Otitis externa in cats can be caused by fungi, bacteria, and parasitic infestation of mites, ticks, or fleas.
 It could also be secondary to allergy to food, pollens, dust, drug, or dandler.
-Some of the other signs shown by cats with Otis might be:
+Some of the other signs shown by cats with Otitis might be:

 - Head shaking